oi-analytics/vietnam-transport/README.md

 ## Configuration

 The location of data and output files are configured by a `config.json` file.
-Copy `config.template.json` and edit the file paths and database connection details to locate the files on your system and access your database.
+Copy `config.template.json` and edit the file path details to locate the files on your system.

 ## Development notes